howardyclo/CLCC-CVPR21/README.md

 <img src="https://github.com/howardyclo/CLCC-CVPR21/blob/master/fig/poster.png" />

+## Important update(2022/03/09)
+Dear user, the dataset and imagenet pretrained weight, our released dataset and imagenet pretrained weight are automatically deleted by cloud storage service (Mega).
+Due to several reasons (large size of dataset that cannot be free uploaded by other cloud storage services, company's policy for releasing dataset and personal heavy workload), We suggest user to download and re-processing the dataset by following the issue #2.
+We're sorry for the inconvenience.

 ## [Dataset](https://mega.nz/folder/G9JUQRja#Nnd40DVW41M_lNCW5f0ZGg)
 We preprocess each fold of dataset and stored in `.pkl` format for each sample.
 Each sample contains:
 * Raw image: Mask color checker; Subtract black level; Convert to uint16 [0, 65535] BGR numpy array with shape (H, W, 3).